Skip to content

 • Provider rate limits create bottlenecks during peak usage

-When using Augment Code's 200,000-token context capacity, agents maintain complete conversation history without external memory systems.
-Teams report fewer "agent forgot what we decided" failures that typically require full workflow restarts.
+The Context Engine processes 400,000+ files through semantic dependency analysis, letting agents maintain complete conversation history without external memory systems.
+Teams experience fewer "agent forgot what we decided" failures that require full workflow restarts.
+Intent's resumable sessions add another layer of resilience: workspace state persists across sessions, so interrupted workflows pick up exactly where they stopped.

 Which Framework Should You Choose?

-Three frameworks dominate production deployments, each optimized for different coordination patterns.
+Three frameworks dominate production deployments, each optimized for different multi-agent coordination patterns.
+All three have shipped major releases since this article's original publication.

-Microsoft AutoGen: Conversation-centric multi-agent collaboration through dynamic message passing.
+Microsoft AutoGen (now AG2): Conversation-centric multi-agent collaboration through dynamic message passing.
 Excels at research tasks requiring agent negotiation and adaptive role allocation.
-Steep learning curve but most flexible for unpredictable workflows.
+The steepest learning curve of the three, but the most flexible for unpredictable workflows.

 How Do You Implement Multi-Agent Systems in Production?